 Before you start

 - This tool is still in beta.
-If you run into issues please reach out to support to let us know.
+Contact our support team if you run into any issues.

 - You can access the ruleset visualizer on the right-hand sidebar while editing a ruleset.

 - Changes made in the visualizer will not be reflected in the subscription ruleset.
 This tool is intended to help you get a clear picture of how a subscription could potentially act, not modify the ruleset.

 You can tailor a potential subscription cycle with any of the variables and options on the left side of the page.

 This dropdown allows you to select how the ruleset will handle cut-off dates.
 You can decide if the subscription charges monthly or acts as a pre-paid subscription, and whether the subscription should cut-off before or after a set date.

 The frequency is determined by the subscription ruleset but you can change this monthly order frequency.

 This determines how often a potential subscriber generates an order in Shopify and is mailed a package.